Dyalog/DCMS/docs/api.md

 ### /refresh
 Trigger the building of CACHE items and re-compute [recommended videos](#videosrecommended).

 Some [GET](#get) endpoints do a simple SQL SELECT query.
-Others involve more complex joins or free text search over multiple columns.
-For performance, these joins are performed and the result stored in the cache namespace.
-GET requests then retrieve data from this cache rather than performing joins each time.
+Others involve more complex joins and recommendations are computed using cosine similarity over large amounts of text.
+For performance, these computations are performed and the result stored in the cache namespace.
+GET requests then retrieve data from this cache rather than computing each time.

+### /wp_update_team_dyalog_videos
+Trigger pushing Team Dyalog Videos custom posts to website.

+`?n=` where `n` is a positive integer (default 10).
+Push up to `n` latest videos per person.

+This will get up to the `n` latest videos for each Team Dyalog member and list them on their team pages.